adambajguz/Typin/Readme.md

 ### Reporting errors

-You may have noticed that commands in CliFx don't return exit codes.
+You may have noticed that commands in Typin don't return exit codes.
 This is by design as exit codes are considered a higher-level concern and thus handled by `CliApplication`, not by individual commands.

 Commands can report execution failure simply by throwing exceptions just like any other C# code.
 When an exception is thrown, `CliApplication` will catch it, print the error, and return `1` as the exit code to the calling process.